 Of course, there are times when, for whatever reason, you need (or just want) to enjoy a snack.
 In that case, keep calm and snack on with these no-prep low-carb snacks for weight loss.
 We’ve split up our go-to low-carb snack ideas into a vegan and non-vegan section to show that there really is something for everyone!

 Is there a more convenient low-carb snack than nuts or seeds?
-Probably not!
 Packed with good fats, fibre and plant-based protein, they deserve a firm place on your low-carb radar.
 While most nuts and seeds are fairly low in carbs, some are more so than others.
-Here are the best types to add to your no-prep low-carb snack stash!
+Here are the best types to add to your easy low-carb snack stash!